Teke people: Teke Art

-The Bilongo each nkisi has serve a verity of purposes.
+The Bilongo each nkisi has serve a variety of purposes.
 The Butti figures represent ancestors, and have material from the ancestor embedded within the figure, which can include things like hair or finger nails.
 These figures get their own special hut at the edge of each village where all village ancestor statues or Butti are kept.
 To mark the prestige of each ancestor, the Teke decorate them with metal necklaces.
 Mutinu Bmamba figures help women with pregnancy, and the Bilongo is wrapped tightly around the body and arms of the figure making a thick crust.
 Matomba figures have Bilongo that is packed thick around the body and arms rounding this part of the figure, and the Bilongo serves as a charm to protect against bad luck and negative spirits.
-Iteo figures have Bilongo packed on extremely thick encasing the entire body, except for the head and legs, and is shaped like a cone with the point where the legs are reveled.
+Iteo figures have Bilongo packed on extremely thick encasing the entire body, except for the head and legs, and is shaped like a cone with the point where the legs are revealed.
 The Bilongo is also covered in a layer of white clay and called Bonga.
 These figures symbolize happiness and the spirit of happiness.

 Textiles serve an important role in Teke funeral.
 They make the textiles out of raffia and sometimes dye them to add color.
 When the dead are placed into their tombs, they are accompanied by 3 textiles.
 These textiles are rolled up before being placed beside the dead.
 They serve as maps that guide the recently buried to the village of the dead so they can join the ancestors.
 The 3 textiles each represent maps with one for the sky, earth, and water.